Anatomy of Male Reproductive System : Pharmaguideline

 Urethra

-At the tip of the penis, there is a urethral orifice connecting the urethra with the urinary bladder.
+At the tip of the pen*is, there is a urethral orifice connecting the urethra with the urinary bladder.
 Sperm and fluids are transported between the reproductive and urinary systems by this duct.
 Sphincters tighten to prevent urine from entering the urethra as reproductive fluids pass through the urethra.
 There are three regions of the male urethra.
 In the prostate gland, the urethra passes through the proximal end.
 As well as receiving the ejaculatory duct, which contains sperms and seminal vesicles' secretions, it is also in contact with several prostate gland ducts.
 Lastly, the membranous urethra runs through the pelvic floor.
 It is a short portion.
 Those with a penile urethra extend it to the outside at the external orifice, which is known as the spongy urethra or cavernous urethra.
 These ducts are connected to the penile urethra by bulbourethral glands.

 Accessory glands